 Leaving Groups (the Nature of the Halogen) Are Involved in the Reactivity

-Incidentally, the SN1 and SN2 reactions have one thing in common in that the leaving groups are involved in the reactivity.
-The better the leaving group attached to the reactant compound, the easier the organic synthesis reaction occurs.
+One thing that SN1 and SN2 reactions have in common is that the leaving group is involved in the reactivity.
+The higher the reactivity of the leaving group attached to the compound, the easier it is for the organic synthesis reaction to occur.

-What kind of leaving group has the highest reactivity?
-The more easily the leaving group takes a stable state after leaving, the higher the leaving ability.
-The more stable the compound (conjugated base) after the release, the more likely it is that the leaving group will want to break the bond and move freely, so the higher the leaving capacity.
+What kind of leaving group is highly reactive?
+The more stable the leaving group is after separation, the higher the leaving ability.
+The more stable the compound (conjugate base) is after leaving, the more the leaving group wants to leave and move freely, and thus the higher the leaving ability.

 Specifically, what kind of molecule has a higher leaving capacity?
-In this regard, the higher the acidity of the substance produced by the leaving (the less basic it is), the better the leaving capacity.
+In this regard, the higher the acidity (lower the basicity) of the substance produced by the leaving, the better the leaving capacity.

 The stronger the acidity of a substance, the more likely it is to exist as an ion in solution.
 Therefore, the more acidic the compound is, the more stable it will be after leaving.
 The acidity of halogens, in order, is as follows.